View Categories

 • The Reserve Bank shall construct and periodically publish a composite DPI to capture the extent of digitisation of payments effectively.

-• The DPI would be based on multiple parameters and shall reflect accurately the penetration and deepening of various digital payment modes.
+• The DPI would be based on multiple parameters and reflect accurately the penetration and deepening of various digital payment modes.

 Committees related to Digital Payment in India